10 Fun, Fantastic, and Free Knitting Patterns for Pillows

 How much fun?

-Sternkissen Asterisk: Twinkle, twinkle, little star, how I wonder how to knit you into a pillow… this pattern shows you how!
+- Why you’ll want to: Twinkle, twinkle, little star, how I wonder how to knit you into a pillow… this pattern shows you how!
+Really, how adorable and lovely is this star-shaped pillow?
 It’s available in both German and English.

 Photo: Sarah Elizabeth Kellner

-Goodnight Moon: Goodnight sun, goodnight moon, goodnight cow jumping over the moon.
+- Why you’ll want to: Goodnight sun, goodnight moon, goodnight cow jumping over the moon.
 All this cuddly, adorable pattern needs is a cow!
-This pattern might be more suited to a baby than a graduate or a newlywed, but it’s so precious I had to include it.
+This pattern could be perfect for a kindergarten graduate.
+(Are kindergarten graduations the most adorable ceremonies on earth? 😍 Discuss.)

 Photo: Elizabeth Arundel

-eReader Pillow Prop: This pattern is so clever, I want to make it for myself!
-(And then maybe I’ll make more, haha) It creates a delightful pillow is perfect for laying against your legs and propping up your eReader, tablet, phone, 2-in-1 laptop, or any other sort of lightweight electronic device.
+- Why you’ll want to: This pattern is so clever, I want to make it for myself!
+(And then maybe I’ll make more… 😂) It creates a delightful pillow is perfect for laying against your legs and propping up your eReader, tablet, phone, 2-in-1 laptop, or any other sort of lightweight electronic device.

 Photo: DumbledoresGirl on Ravelry

-Thanks to these knitting patterns for pillows, I hope you’ll never again feel unneeded when springtime approaches!
+Thanks to these knitting patterns for pillows, I hope you’ll never again feel unneeded as a knitter again as springtime approaches!